 - Ask for your doctor's contact information and find out the best way to communicate with him or her

 Make sure you understand your diagnosis and any treatments.
 If you don't understand your doctor's responses, ask questions until you do understand.
 Ask your doctor for written instructions if you need them.
 Find out where else you can go for further information.

 NIH: National Institutes of Health

-- Questions to Ask Your Doctor (Agency for Healthcare Research and Quality)
+- Questions to Ask the Doctor: Do You Know the Right Questions to Ask?
+(Agency for Healthcare Research and Quality)

 - Talking to Your Doctor (National Institutes of Health) Also in Spanish

 - Talking with Your Doctor: Make the Most of Your Appointment (National Institutes of Health) Also in Spanish

 - Talking with Your Eye Doctor (National Eye Institute) Also in Spanish